 Step 4: Write up a schedule with presentation titles and share your screen at start of gathering with said schedule.

 Step 5: Zoom it up and give one person at a time your full attention while they share their passion project or expertise or whatever they feel compelled to share.
 Use PowerPoint, or a photo slideshow on your screen, or just you talking with a cardboard cutout behind you and a paper mouse arrow, as one of our lovely presenters did.
 Endless possibilities.

 To give an idea of the topic range, one person shared about values important in teaching, one about data compression and GIFs, one about library classification systems, one about rules of writing four-part harmony in music, one about following genetic information from DNA to RNA to proteins with computer coding, one on the importance of the ethos of creativity in reimagining a more compassionate world, and a few heart sharings that were personal contributions more than teachings, since it was a birthday after all.

 For me the "TED talk" experiment was super powerful for several reasons.

-I discovered review I made of compassion years ago, and it speaks to me loud in this time, so I share it here.
+I discovered a review I made of compassion years ago, and it speaks to me loudly in this time, so I share it here.
 An interesting exercise to try, asking yourself, when are you compassionate?
 When is it difficult to be compassionate?

 I am typically compassionate when: